Travel.State.Gov > Intercountry Adoption > Country Information > Saudi Arabia Intercountry Adoption Information

 Exercise increased caution in Saudi Arabia due to terrorism and the threat of missile and drone attacks on civilian targets.

 Do not travel to:

 Terrorist groups continue plotting possible attacks in Saudi Arabia.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
 Terrorists have targeted both Saudi and Western government interests, mosques and other religious sites (both Sunni and Shia), and places frequented by U.S. citizens and other Westerners.

 Rebel groups operating in Yemen have fired missiles and rockets into Saudi Arabia, specifically targeting populated areas and civilian infrastructure; they have publicly stated their intent to continue doing so.
 Missile attacks have targeted major cities such as Riyadh and Jeddah, Riyadh’s international airport, Saudi Aramco facilities, and vessels in Red Sea shipping lanes.
-Rebel groups are also in possession of unmanned aerial systems (drones) which they have used to target civilian infrastructure and military facilities in Saudi Arabia.
-U.S. citizens living and working on or near such installations, particularly in areas near the border with Yemen, are at heightened risk of missile and drone attack.
+Rebel groups are also in possession of unmanned aerial systems (armed drones) which they have used to target civilian infrastructure and military facilities in Saudi Arabia; the airport in Abha, in southeastern Saudi Arabia, has been a frequent target of attack.
+U.S. citizens living and working near such installations, particularly in areas near the border with Yemen, are at heightened risk of missile and drone attack.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in the following locations as U.S. government personnel and their families are restricted from travel to:
+The U.S. government has limited ability to provide emergency services to U.S. citizens in the following locations, as U.S. Mission personnel and their families are restricted from travel to: